yunweic/python_graphql/README.md

-# Fraud detection web backend
+# Python Flask with GraphQL

-Graphen's web backend for fraud detection platform
+Python Flask backend using Graphene for GraphQL query

 ## Set up environment